 Notes

-- *You can use vanilla whey, just make sure you buy unsweetened one.
+- Flavored protein powders: You can use vanilla whey, just make sure you buy unsweetened one.

 - Can I use previously frozen bananas?
-Just make sure to thaw it before using.
+Yes.
+Just make sure to thaw them before using.

 - Can I use quick oats?
-You can technically – however, there is a caveat.
-Due to them being more finely milled, they tend to dry out the banana oatmeal cookies, so I avoid them, if possible.
+You can technically, however due to them being more finely milled, they tend to dry out the cookies, so I avoid them.

 These cookies are amazing!!!!
 I used PC Soy Isolate Protein Powder (unflavoured) as my Whey Protein is chocolate flavoured and these taste absolutely fantastic.
 Thanks so much for this and all of your amazing recipes.